Swapnapokharkar/Java-Program/README.md

 # Java-Program

-1.Determine if the Numbder is Positive or Negative
+1.Determine if the Number is Positive or Negative

 2.Determine if the Numbder is Even or Odd